Campus Free Speech Restoration Act

 Key Provisions

-- Requires private universities to publicly post all speech policies within two clicks of their homepage and include them in new student handbooks
+- Requires private institutions to post speech policies online, include them in handbooks, and provide complaint instructions.

 Evidence Chain: